ethancarlsson/openapi-to-hurl/README.md

 brew tap ethancarlsson/openapi-to-hurl
 brew install openapi-to-hurl
 ```
-NOTE: All binaries are more MacOS, Linux users will need to install using Cargo.
+NOTE: All binaries are for MacOS, Linux users will need to install using Cargo.

 ### Usage
 openapi-to-hurl accepts the path to an Open API 3 specification, produces hurl